oSoWoSo/disroot-howto/pages/02.nextcloud/01.introduction/docs.md

 For the purpose of this howto we will name some of the blocks of the interface to help identify them later on:

- - 1.**Top bar** - is the blue bar on top with links to all the apps, chat, your personal settings, and currently launched on app name.
+ - **Top bar** - is the bar on top with links to all the apps, your personal settings, currently launched and notifications.
- - 2.**Left side-bar** - is where you can find Options, Filters, Settings etc.
+ - **Left side-bar** - is where you can find Options, Filters, Settings etc.
- - 3.**Main window** - the main window of the application
+ - **Main window** - the main application window
- - 4.**Right side-bar** - pop-up that opens when certain actions are triggered (file information, advanced calendar event creation, etc)
+ - **Right side-bar** - pop-up screen that opens when certain actions are triggered (file information, advanced calendar event creation, etc)

 To navigate to different apps, you simply click an icon on the topbar.